michael-jan/antithesis/README.md

 # Antithesis
-Antithesis is an investigation into the reverse-engineering of synthesized sounds using machine learning.
+Antithesis is my investigation into the reverse-engineering of synthesized sounds using machine learning.